NixOS/rfcs/rfcs/0000-ci-all-nix-prs.md

 # Detailed design
 [design]: #detailed-design

+Optional first step: we can set up OfBorg to build all PRs.

-Set up Hydra declarative jobsets to build all Nix PRs.
+Set up Hydra declarative jobsets to build all approved Nix PRs.
+This might involve extending Hydra somewhat.
 Those with merge access should be instructed not to merge a PR until CI passes.
 Merge master into PRs or rebase before merge as a crude stop-gap to avoid master becoming an untested tree due to a merge commit.